Mahim1997/wQFM-2020/README.md

 wQFM uses some methods of the [PhyloNet](https://bioinfocs.rice.edu/phylonet) package for rerooting of unrooted trees with respect to an outgroup.

 ## Bug Report
 We are always looking to improve our codebase.

-For any bugs, please email at mahim.mahbub.97@gmail.com or zahinwahab@gmail.com
+For any bugs, please post on [wQFM-2020 issues page](https://github.com/Mahim1997/wQFM-2020/issues).

+Alternatively, you can also email at ``mahim.mahbub.97@gmail.com`` or ``zahinwahab@gmail.com``.